-Special Need Unlimted Group (SNUG) is funded by the Steve Waugh Foundation (SWF) and provides 5 day residential retreats for families with children with rare conditions.
+Special Need Unlimited Group (SNUG) is funded by the Steve Waugh Foundation (SWF) and provides residential retreats for families with children with rare conditions.
 Students from a range of health disciplines contribute as volunteers and students on placement.
 The whole family attends the retreat together and a program of activities is designed so that every attendee can participate.

 Uni4You offers intensive support to people in the University of Newcastle’s Enabling Programs.
 Activities include study preparation workshops, learning support groups plus personalised social-emotional support.

 The activities provide individuals, from areas historically under-represented in the general university population, with the skills needed to prepare for university and study successfully.
 The activities has been designed to support the lifelong learning continuum of the Widening Participation activities offered at UON.
 The program is funded through the Australian Government Higher Education Participation Program (HEPP).
-The Uni4You project involves The University’s Family Action Centre, the English Language and Foundation Studies (ELFS) Centre and The Centre of Excellence for Equity in Higher Education (CEEHE).
+The Uni4You project involves The University’s Family Action Centre, the Pathways and Academic Learning Support (PALS) Centre and The Centre of Excellence for Equity in Higher Education (CEEHE).

 Students on Placement